 IF I should die, think only this of me:

 That there’s some corner of a foreign field

 In that rich earth a richer dust concealed;

 A dust whom England bore, shaped, made aware,

 Gave, once, her flowers to love, her ways to roam,

 Washed by the rivers, blest by the suns of home.

-As soon as the second and third line we see the narrator put a positive spin on his potential demise.
+As soon as the second and third lines we see the narrator put a positive spin on his potential demise.
 I say “his” assuming the gender of the narrator.
-Unfortunately at the start of the First World War the roles of women in the military were non-existent and so it is safe to assume the narrator is a man.
-He talks of his death in a foreign field, this is presumably a reference a battlefield.
-But rather than lamenting the notion of his own demise he claims that it will mean there is a piece of England in that foreign country.
+Unfortunately at the start of the First World War the roles of women in the military were non-existent and so it is safe to assume a narrator is a man.
+He talks of his death in a foreign field, this is presumably a reference to a battlefield.
+But rather than lamenting the notion of his own demise, he claims that it will mean there is a piece of England in that foreign country.
 So the suggestion here is that in some ways his death would be a victory.

 The dust metaphor continues into the fifth line where the poet talks about how that dust was formed and shaped by England.
-The concept that he is trying to put across is that he is the very embodiment of England, of course the wider suggestion is that any soldier who dies for their country fulfils that same criteria.
+The concept that he is trying to put across is that he is the very embodiment of England, of course, the wider suggestion is that any soldier who dies for their country fulfills that same criterion.
 That soldiers are “shaped” by England and so when they die overseas they act almost like a seed, spreading Englishness.

 The final three lines of the Octave are full of patriotic notions.
-They really create an image of England being fantastic.
-This is done with the evocation on the natural world.
-Talking of flowers, the air and rivers, these all help to create the image of England being a beautiful place.
+They really create an image of England that is fantastic.
+This is done with the evocation of the natural world.
+Talking of flowers, the air, and rivers, these all help to create the image of England being a beautiful place.
 Through doing that the narrator is able to infer that a soldier can help to take the very fragments that helped to create that beauty and transport it to a foreign country.
 This act, if it were real, would of course be very noble.